He stood there, watching from a distance as the crowd cheered with every falling piece of the wall.

 The defeat was not as painful as the occupation.
 Seeing his country torn apart and divided between the victorious, his city sliced in half by that hideous wall… he took his glasses off to wipe away the tears.

 This city had been the last to fall.
-When the coalition troops led by the resistance finally stormed the White House they found the dictator and his closest aides dead inside the Oval Office, unwilling as always to accept defeat.
+When the coalition troops led by the resistance finally stormed the White House they found the eternal president and his closest aides dead inside the Oval Office, unwilling as always to accept defeat.

 And to think all they ever wanted was to make their country great again.